Skip to main content

 How are honorees selected?

-Honorees are chosen through a combination of aggregated user ratings and reviews on Tabelog, supplemented by assessments from a panel of dessert experts who evaluate quality, creativity, and consistency.
+Honorees are chosen through a combination of aggregated user ratings and reviews on Tabelog, supplemented by assessments from a panel of dessert experts who evaluate quality, creativity, consistency.

 How often is this list updated?

-The Tabelog 100 sweets list is updated annually to reflect new trends, emerging talent, and changes in the culinary landscape.
+The Tabelog 100 sweets list is updated annually to reflect new trends, emerging talent, changes in the culinary landscape.

 How can I find these on Pearl?

-Pearl features the full Tabelog 100 - Sweets - EAST - 2023 list with detailed profiles, photos, and booking options, accessible through our sweets and Japan destination sections.
+Pearl features the full Tabelog 100 - Sweets - EAST - 2023 list with detailed profiles, photos, booking options, accessible through our sweets and Japan destination sections.

 Track this list